astropy/astroquery/docs/esa/hsa.rst

                     PACS-A - G345.39-3.97  -43.47405026924179 ...
 G345.39-3.97-1      883176
           PRISMAS_g34_hifi7b_1897GHz_B_C3  1.2495150652937468 ...
 G34.3+0.1      921086

-This will execute an ADQL query to download the first 10 observations in the Herschel Science Archive.
+This will execute an ADQL query to download the first 10 observations in the `Herschel Science Archive`_.
 The result of the query will be stored in the file ``results.csv``.